Q: What is a microchip?

 Q: What are universal (forward- and backward-reading) scanners?
 How do they differ from other scanners?

 A: Forward-reading scanners only detect 134.2 kHz (ISO standard) microchips, but will not detect 125 kHz or 128 kHz (non-ISO standard) microchips.
 Universal scanners, also called forward- and backward-reading scanners, detect all microchip frequencies.
-The main advantage of universal scanners is the improved chances of detecting and reading a microchip, regardless of the frequency.
+The main advantage of universal scanners is the improved chance of detecting and reading a microchip, regardless of the frequency.
 It also eliminates the need for multiple scanners with multiple frequencies.

 Q: How does a microchip help reunite a lost animal with its owner?